The team behind Big Zuu's Big Eats talk about being inspired by a musician's cookery video on YouTube and developing it into a TV series.

 About the event

 This is a recording of an online event that took place on 30 October 2020.
-It was supported by the ScreenSkills Television Skills Fund which invests in training for the freelance television workforce thanks to contributions from the BBC, Channel 4 and Channel 5.
+This event was supported by the ScreenSkills Television Skills Fund which invests in training for the freelance television workforce thanks to contributions from the BBC, Channel 4, ITV and Channel 5.
 It was introduced by ScreenSkills training producer, Philip McCreery.
 It's part of a ScreenSkills programme managed by the Indie Training Fund to support freelancers to upskill and stay connected, helping to keep the industry resilient during Covid-19.

 Further careers information